roboogle/gtkmvc3/gtkmvco/docs/tutorial/step1.rst

 them, where many parts come from one or more glade files, and some others are built manually.

-The use of glade files is also the reason why the |pygtkmvc| framework is split into three distinct parts.
+The use of glade files is also the reason why the |pygtkmvc3| framework is split into three distinct parts.
 It is a matter of fact that in practice the Model-View-Controller pattern will almost always collapse to a two-level framework, where the View and the Controller are represented by a unique monolithic entity (let's call it |vc|), and the Model is still separated by the rest.

-The |pygtkmvc| framework provides three well-distinguishable levels, to allow the pure-glade parts to go into the View side (in a direct and very natural way), and all the remaining parts that would be put in the |vc| part, to go either in the Controller part, or in the View
+The |pygtkmvc3| framework provides three well-distinguishable levels, to allow the pure-glade parts to go into the View side (in a direct and very natural way), and all the remaining parts that would be put in the |vc| part, to go either in the Controller part, or in the View